ps-tuebingen-courses/pl1-lecture-notes/src/08-lazy-evaluation/lazy-evaluation.md

 necessary to reason about programs with the call-by-need semantics.
 If, however, one wants to reason about the performance of a program in a call-by-need setting, one has to take these additional complications into account.
-In practice, it is even worse, since languages like Haskell perform additional optimizations that, for instance, switch to call-by-value if an analysis can determine that an argument will definitely be used (lookup "strictness analysis").
+In practice, it is even worse, since languages like Haskell perform additional optimizations that, for instance, switch to call-by-value if an analysis can determine that an argument will definitely be used (look up "strictness analysis").

 Topics for class discussion:
  - Is it a good idea to mix a language with implicit mutation (such as Java, Scala, C++, Python, ...) with lazy evaluation?